maker-ATOM/Python-ROS/ROS2/README.md

 - Are for continuous data flow.
 Data might be published and subscribed at any time independent of any senders/receivers.
 Many to many connection.
 Callbacks receive data once it is available.
 The publisher decides when data is sent.

 ROS2 is `anonymous`.
 This means that when a subscriber gets a piece of data, it doesn’t generally know or care which publisher originally sent it (though it can find out if it wants).
 The benefit to this architecture is that publishers and subscribers can be swapped out at will without affecting the rest of the system.

+ROS 2 provides integrated measurement of statistics for messages received by any subscription.
+Allowing a user to collect subscription statistics enables them to characterize the performance of their system or aid in diagnosis of any present issues.

 ### Services
 Services are based on a call-and-response model versus the publisher-subscriber model of topics.
 While topics allow nodes to subscribe to data streams and get continual updates, services only provide data when they are specifically called by a client.